2018

 OECD Due Diligence Guidance for Responsible Business Conduct

-Guidance that provides practical support to enterprises on the implementation of the OECD Guidelines for Multinational Enterprises by providing plain language explanations of its due diligence recommendations and associated provisions.
+The Guidance provides practical support to enterprises seeking to implement of the OECD Guidelines for Multinational Enterprises, through plain language explanations of its due diligence recommendations and associated provisions.

 Multilateral Development Banks’ Harmonized Framework For Additionality In Private Sector Operations